brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __Permissions__: IAM role must have permissions to replicate objects in the destination bucket.
 * __CRR Config__: You can optionally direct S3 to change ownership of object replicates to the AWS account that owns the destination bucket.

+S3 Bucket CRR - encrypting replica objects in destination bucket using SSE-KMS: what CRR config is required?
+* CONFIG #1: The CMK referenced by `ReplicaKmsKeyID` needs to be added to CRR configuration.
+* CONFIG #2: Ensure the CMK is in the same region as the destination bucket.

-S3 bucket access - via.
-CloudFront using Origin Access Identity (OAI)
+S3 bucket access via.
+CloudFront - using Origin Access Identity (OAI)
 * __CloudFront Origin Access Identity__ is a virtual identity used to give a CF distribution permission to fetch a private object from an S3 origin on behalf of end-users.
 All direct access by using S3 URLs will be denied.
 * Steps to enable: (1) Create an OAI in CloudFront + turn on `Restrict Bucket Access` (2) Update S3 bucket permissions: turn on `Grant Read Permissions on Bucket` OR change permissions manually in S3 bucket to allow OAI access.
 * OAI principal with bucket access should be `arn:aws:iam::cloudfront:user/CloudFront Origin Access Identity EAFXXXXXID`

+S3 bucket access PRIVATE access - using VPC Endpoints
+* __S3 Bucket Policy__ with `aws:SourceVpce` enforces access to S3 bucket only via. the specified VPC Endpoint.
+* All traffic stays within the VPC, hence remains private.

-S3 object access - via.
-Presigned-URL for a temp S3 object access using your own credentials
+S3 object access via.
+Pre-signed URL - for a temporary S3 object access using your own credentials
 * Presign URL with 300s expiry: `$ aws s3 presign s3://examplepresigned/hello.txt --expires-in 300`
 * Example response: https://examplepresigned.s3.amazonaws.com/OBJECT.txt?AWSACcessKeyId=XXX&Expires=XXX&x-amz-security-token=XXX&Signature=XXX

+S3 object encryption - enforce object encryption (AES256) in a bucket
+* __S3 Bucket Policy__ can be used to DENY `s3:PutObject` if object is not encrypted with `AES_256`.

 AWS Security Token Service (STS): grants users limited and temporary access to AWS resources.
 Key terms:
 * __Identity Federation__ is a system of trust between two parties for the purpose of authenticating users and conveying information/attributes needed to authorize their access to resources.